Procedure Guide ·X-Ray ·2026

 Coverage Basics

-X-rays ordered to diagnose an illness or injury are covered by most accident and illness policies.
-This includes emergency X-rays and pre-surgical imaging.
-Routine screening X-rays (like OFA hip evaluations for breeding) are typically not covered as they're considered preventive.
+X-rays for illness or injury are covered by most accident and illness policies, including emergency and pre-surgical imaging.
+Routine screening X-rays (OFA hip evaluations) aren't covered-they're considered preventive.

 Red flag · Waiting period